makersy/lc-editor/README.md

 # lc-editor
-This is a java project used with [LeetCode Plugin](https://github.com/shuzijun/leetcode-editor).
+This is a Java project template used with [LeetCode Plugin](https://github.com/shuzijun/leetcode-editor).

-We can write LeetCode in this project when using JetBrains IDEs like IDEA.
+You can write LeetCode in this project when using JetBrains IDEs like IDEA.

 # LeetCode Plugin Configuration